autumn-tateyama

 Obuse Chestnut Festival 2025

 The Togakushi Soba Festival is a cherished annual event held in late October, celebrating the region's rich soba (buckwheat) heritage of over 1,000 years.
-In 2025, the festival's key events are scheduled for October 30th and 31st.
+In 2026, the dates for the festival have not been officially set yet, but it is estimated to occur on October 30th and 31st.

 October 30th – Soba Tool Burning Ceremony